Introduction

 While I won’t go into the details of each vulnerability (they are quite complicated, you can read the original writeups here), assume that each ‘trigger’ will cause a physical use-after-free to occur on an unknown number of kernel pages.

-The biggest problem we have is that we cannot choose or predict which pages are reallocated by the kernel.
-Furthermore, we cannot choose how many pages are reallocated by the kernel.
-We are given a random number of pages, each at a random address, that may be used by the kernel.
+We are given a random number of memory pages, each at a random address, from which an unknown number may be used as kernel memory at random kernel addresses.
 The best route to take from here is what is known as a “heap spray”.

 Heap spray